FIDUCEO/Harmonisation/harmonisation_meiv_demo/README.md

 ### Adding a specific directory to search for a netCDF installation

-To search for a specific [netCDF](https://www.unidata.ucar.edu/software/netcdf/) version add the directory to be searched to the `CMAKE_PREFIX_PATH`.
+To search for a specific [netCDF](https://www.unidata.ucar.edu/software/netcdf/) installation add the directory to be searched to the `CMAKE_PREFIX_PATH`.
 For example:

     cmake -DCMAKE_PREFIX_PATH=/usr/local/netcdf-4.7-gfortran ..